 |All fees are in CAD dollars||By May 15 2019||By Sep 15 2019||After Sep 15 2019|

-All faculty & physicians should register under this category
+All faculty, physicians, and other clinicians should register under this category

 |Residents & Students|